nv-legate/legate/docs/legate/source/developer/style.rst

    ``public`` accessor functions to them.
 This serves to encapsulate the resource and provide clear ownership semantics.

-   This also aides in debugging.
+   This also aids in debugging.
 When tracking when a member's variables are changed, it is much easier to place a breakpoint on a function than it is to place a watchpoint on a particular member variable's address (which may change due to serdez).